matiascarretero/io-slider/README.md

-⚠ This plugins is intended for developers and under active development.
-Review the code, look for problems and contribute to make this code better!
+⚠ This plugin is intended for developers and under active development.
+Review the code, look for problems, and contribute to making this code better!

 # IO Slider
-**IO Slider** is a WordPress plugin that creates slider or carousel for posts, pages and custom post types using Swiper library.
-You can use write your own templates for each element with HTML and `{@post_title}` like [tags](#available-tags).
+**IO Slider** is a WordPress plugin that creates sliders and carousels for posts, pages, and custom post types using the Swiper library.
+You can write custom templates for each element with HTML and `{@post_title}` like [tags](#available-tags).

 - **Shortcode based**
 Write `[io_slider]` everywhere in your content to create a slider.
-Set the shortcode attributes acording to this documentation.
+Set the shortcode attributes according to this documentation.
 - **Custom templates**
 You can provide a custom template for each item rendered in this way: `[io_slider]<h2>{@post_title}</h2>[/io_slider]`.
 - **Allow multiple sliders per page**
-Add many sliders as you want in the same page.
-Each slider will not collide with the others, and JS and CSS assets will be loaded only once.
+Add as many sliders as you want on the same page.
+Each slider won't collide with others, and JS and CSS assets will be loaded only once.
 - **Elementor ready**
-This plugin adds a **IO Slider** widget to your library with native options and styling.
+This plugin adds an **IO Slider** widget to your library with Elementor native options and styling.
 - **Compatible with [Pods](https://es.wordpress.org/plugins/pods/) tags**
-If you have Pods active, you can use field and magic tags with your templates.
-Make sure to have Pods enabled for your post type.
+If Pods plugin is active, you can use field and magic tags with your templates.
+Make sure to create a *pods*  for your post type.

 ## Usage
 You can create as many sliders as you want.
-Doesn't matter if they are all in the same URL or show different post types.
-Just choose one of this options:
+It doesn't matter if they are all in the same URL or show different post types.
+Just choose one of these options:

 - Use the shortcode `[io_slider]` in a page or post content
-- If Elementor is enabled, find the IO Slider widget and drag and drop to your page.
+- If Elementor is enabled, find the IO Slider widget and drag and drop it to your page.
 You will set options and styling in the Elementor widget panel.
 - In your theme or plugin file, call via do_shortcode() function:
     ```php
     do_shortcode("[io_slider]")
     ```

 ## Settings
-Pass each of this settings as a shortcode attribute.
+Pass each of these settings as a shortcode attribute.

 ### Query
 |Parameter|Default|Description|